Mardaneus86/futwebapp-tampermonkey/README.md

 # FUT Web App - TamperMonkey/GreaseMonkey scripts
+FIFA 18's companion app for FIFA Ultimate Team, the FUT 18 Web App, is a website that let's you trade and manage your team on the go.

-TamperMonkey/GreaseMonkey scripts to enhance the FUT 18 Web App
+This collection of TamperMonkey/GreaseMonkey scripts are meant to enhance the FUT 18 Web App experience.
+You can install the individual scripts from below, depending on which features you want.
+Most scripts can be run independent of each other.

+:warning: Using these scripts is at your own risk.
+EA might (temp-)ban you for automating parts of their Web App.

+I started this project to learn about reverse engineering big Javascript codebases.

 ## Installation